animetosho/ParPar/fast-gf-multiplication.md

 If, however, memory is not an issue, modular reduction can be deferred until all blocks are computed and accumulated.
 Alternatively, if multiple regions are to be computed together, the cost of modular reduction can be slightly amortized across them.

 On x86, there is the [`PCLMULQDQ`](https://www.felixcloutier.com/x86/pclmulqdq) instruction which performs 64-bit carry-less multiplies.
 For smaller w, multiple words can be packed in for a single multiply, however efficiency is halved to deal with the widening effect (for example, only two 16-bit words can be fit in a 64-bit multiplier instead of four).
-On ARM NEON, there are [`VMULL.P8`](https://developer.arm.com/docs/100069/0608/advanced-simd-instructions-32-bit/vmull)/[`PMULL`](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0802b/PMULL_advsimd_vector.html) instructions, however they are only 8-bit wide, so only sufficient for w ≤ 8.
+On ARM NEON, there are [`VMULL.P8`](https://developer.arm.com/docs/100069/0608/advanced-simd-instructions-32-bit/vmull)/[`PMULL`](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0802b/PMULL_advsimd_vector.html) instructions, however they are only 8-bit wide.
+Long multiplication techniques can be applied for w > 8.
+Unfortunately, whilst NEON provides a multiply low instruction, it lacks a multiply high, forcing you to use the multiply widen instruction, which imposes a penalty with rearranging data correctly.
+The penalty can be amortized if multiple regions are computed together.
+Furthermore, Karatsuba multiplication techniques can be used to lessen the overhead of long multiplication.
 ARMv8 does also have a 64-bit wide multiply, which is the same as x86’s `PCLMULQDQ` instruction.

 **Pros:**

 -   No need to compute lookup tables and such, fast setup
 -   May be compatible with [sub-cubic matrix multiplication algorithms](https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm#Sub-cubic_algorithms)
--   Might be faster than *Vector Split Lookup* if vector lookup operations are slow but carry-less multiplication is fast
+-   Might be faster than *Vector Split Lookup* if vector lookup operations are slow but carry-less multiplication is fast (e.g. on ARMv7)
 -   May be one of the faster techniques for large values of w, particularly w=64, as other techniques become proportionally slower as w gets larger

 **Cons:**